GabbyCruise/inventory_mgt/README.md

 # inventory_mgt
-An inventory management system for real estate.
-Here, you can track materials, assign materials, records supply and lots more.
+An inventory management system.
+Here, you can track all records, assign materials, records supply and lots more.
 Development reviewed to be resumed.

 ### UI PAGES